The type-I antiferromagnetic Weyl semimetal InMnTi$_2$: Methods

-In order to obtain higher accuracy for the low-energy, a combination of an anti-cropped \kgrid{54} and a cropped \kgrid{218} has been used.
-The crop(anti) has been performed by taking al the k-points within(outside) a sphere of radius $0.05 \angstrom^-1$ centered on each \ac{WN}.
-The results from the two calculations haven been than merged by taking into account the weight of the k-points involved.
-The optical conductivity can be calculated from the dielectric tensor using the formula
+The optical conductivity of the material has been computed within the independent-particle approach\cite{Adolph.Gavrilenko.ea:1996} using the Kubo-Greenwood formula as implemented in Wannier90.
+The diagonal elements of the real part of the optical conductivity are given by\cite{Bechstedt:2015:Book,Grosso.PastoriParravicini:2000:Book}

+where $V$ is the cell volume and $v$ and $c$ are the valence and conduction bands indexes respectively.
+In order to ensure that the optical properties are converged within a broadening of 3~meV, we perform the calculation on a set of increasingly denser $k$-points meshes up to a \kgrid{300} grid, where the convergence criteria is satisfied.
+The imaginary part of the dielectric tensor can be derived from the optical conductivity using the formula

-The entire process has been automated by writing workflows using AiiDA\cite{pizzi2016aiida,huber2020aiida}, which let us keep track of the metadata and provenance for every step of the calculation.
+The entire process has been automated with AiiDA\cite{pizzi2016aiida,huber2020aiida} workflows, which let us keep track of the metadata and provenance for every step of the calculation.
 The relative plugins for \ac{QE} and \texttt{Z2pack} have also been employed.